How to get the most out of your OPTIMA Battery

 Many consumers get hung up on making a purchase based on the rated cold cranking amps (CCA) of their battery, assuming more is always better, even if many vehicles in warmer climates never spend any time in the cold temperatures where CCAs are typically measured.
 The important thing to remember is that the battery you choose should meet or exceed the cranking requirements of your engine.
 Also, don't forget what we mentioned about deep-cycling.
 More cranking amps doesn't always mean a battery is designed for deep-cycle use, so if that is also a factor in your purchase, make sure you make the appropriate choice.

-This video also explains the difference between our various batteries and what might be most appropriate for your application.
 Whatever battery you choose, make sure you inspect it for physical damage when you buy it, especially if you shop online.

 2. Maintain proper battery voltage whenever possible.
 Fully-charged, our REDTOP batteries (and 34M BLUETOP) will measure about 12.6-12.8 volts.
 All other BLUETOP and all YELLOWTOP batteries will measure about 13.0-13.2 volts.
 Whenever any battery is discharged below 12.4 volts and left to sit, sulfation begins to form in the battery, which diminishes both capacity and lifespan.

 If your vehicle is going to sit unused for extended periods of time, consider using a quality battery maintenance device or at least fully-charge and disconnect the battery when the vehicle goes into storage.
 Periodically starting stored vehicles may have no positive impact on battery voltage.
 In fact, it could actually do more harm than good, if the charging system does not have enough time to replace the energy that was used during storage and starting.